jgaa/restc-cpp/README.md

 Support for MacOS has been removed after Apples announcement that their love for privacy was just a marketing gimmick.

-Fedora is currently disabled in my CI because of failures to start their Docker containers.
-(Work in progress).

 The Jenkins setup is [here](ci/jenkins).